Luigi's Mansion 3: Plot

 Coming across and defeating a variety of different ghosts throughout the hotel, Luigi reclaims the elevator buttons and rescues the Toads from them, the former of whom are then kept in E. Gadd's lab for safety.
 Eventually, he reaches the top floor where he confronts a furious Hellen and manages to defeat her before rescuing Mario.
 Luigi then follows him to the roof where they find Peach's portrait.
-Upon freeing her, the group is confronted by King Boo, having lost faith in Hellen and her staff earlier and prepares to imprison them and their allies in a single portrait.
+Upon freeing her, the group is confronted by King Boo; having lost faith in Hellen and her staff earlier, he prepares to imprison them and their allies in a single portrait.
 After being inadvertently saved by Polterpup at the last second, Luigi, aided by Gooigi, finds himself forced to defeat King Boo once again.
-During the battle, King Boo enlarges the portrait's frame in an attempt to pull in The Last Resort with Luigi still on the roof.
+During the battle, King Boo enlarges the portrait's frame in an attempt to pull in the Last Resort with Luigi still on the roof.
 Luigi soon triumphs over King Boo and manages to recover the portrait moments before the whole hotel crumbles to the ground from its endured strain.
 After freeing his friends from the portrait, the ghosts Luigi had captured escape from their containment in E. Gadd's now-destroyed lab and attempt to attack, but they suddenly become social when the jewel from King Boo's crown vanishes, suggesting that they were all brainwashed.
 E. Gadd, seeing the ghosts upset over their home's unintended destruction, elects for the group to build a new hotel, while the recaptured King Boo is returned to his custody alongside Hellen.
-Depending on how much money Luigi collected throughout his adventure, the new hotel, which has been remade in E. Gadd's image, will be different in size.
-After the grand re-opening, Luigi and his friends return home.
+Depending on how much money Luigi collected throughout his adventure, the new hotel, now remade in E. Gadd's image, will be different in size.
+Following the grand re-opening, Luigi and his friends return home.